sugarlabs/musicblocks/FAQ/README.md

 ### Is there a way to be able to “transcribe” larger musical works into basic block notation?

 Yes, if the user does it.
 I suppose one could transcribe an entire orchestra if they really wanted to.
-What is not yet possible is to analyze a score and generate music blocks code from it (although I do not see this kind of feature to be particularly useful from a pedagogical perspective, so it is not a priority to me.)
+What is not yet possible is to analyse a score and generate music blocks code from it (although I do not see this kind of feature to be particularly useful from a pedagogical perspective, so it is not a priority to me.)

 ### Do you believe this can replace conventional music learning or should it complement it?